Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 We can see that NanoPlot has generated a lot of different files.

 As most of these are image or HTML files we won't be able to view them using terminal - luckily the `NanoPlot-report.html` file contains all of the plots and information held in the other files so we only need to download that one onto our local computer.
-To do this we will use `scp` which we have used in previous modules (see [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html)).
+To do this we will use `scp`.

 In a new terminal window that's **_not_** logged into the instance, navigate to your Cloud-SPAN directory (that contains your pem file) using `cd`.
 Once you're in the directory you want to download this file into we will use `scp` to download the file.